raveberry/raveberry/README.md

 ## Installation

 Raveberry is meant to be installed on a Raspberry Pi.
 Then it works as a portable music server which you can take with you wherever you are.
-I use a Raspberry Pi 4B for development and testing of the software, but Raveberry should work on any Debian based Linux.
+I use a Raspberry Pi 4 for development and testing of the software, but Raveberry should work on any Debian based Linux.
+See also tested hardware [below](#tested_hardware).

 Raveberry is available on PyPi:
 ```